pluralsight/guides/published/ruby-ruby-on-rails/response-streams-with-rails-4-and-redis/article.md

 ## Update

 For an example of how this technique is used, read the post on [Teaching iOS 7 at Code School](http://adamfortuna.com/articles/teaching-ios7-at-codeschool).
 This post details the user experience that can be achieved using response streams.
+Tutorial was [originally posted here](http://adamfortuna.com/articles/response-streams-with-rails-4).